scalameta/scalafmt/docs/installation.md

 ### Customize configuration location

-- `scalafmtConfig: Option[File]`: The location of the `.scalafmt.conf`
-  configuration file.
-Defaults to the `.scalafmt.conf` file at the root of the project if present, `None` if not.
-When the value is `None` the default config will be used.
+- `scalafmtConfig: File`: The location of the `.scalafmt.conf` configuration file.
+Defaults to the `.scalafmt.conf` file at the root of the project.

 ### Format on compile

+- `scalafmtOnCompile: Boolean`: Defines if the sbt-scalafmt should run scalafmt on compile.
+Default `false`.

-> ⚠️ This option is **discouraged** since it messes up with undo buffers in the
+> ⚠️ This option is **discouraged** since it messes up undo buffers in the
 > editor and it slows down compilation.
 > It is recommended to use "format on save" in the editor instead.

-- `scalafmtOnCompile: Boolean`: Defines if the sbt-scalafmt should run scalafmt on compile.
-Default `false`.

 ### Enable IntegrationTest